Skip to main content

 Eternal History

+Since its opening in 1973 the Opera House has carried a deeper legacy, one that embraces, challenges and celebrates Australian culture.
 But what of Australia’s First Peoples and First Nations culture?
 How does a cultural institution like the Opera House celebrate First Nations work, or more specifically works for the stage?
 Has it always done so?
+Liza-Mare Syron traces the history of First Nations theatre at the Sydney Opera House back to the buildings very first days.

 Deadly Voices from the House

+A podcast that takes intimate interviews with First Nations artists and leaders to the world.
 Acclaimed presenter, journalist, actor, producer and arts guru Rhoda Roberts AO presents Deadly Voices from the House, recorded live from Sydney Opera House.
 Featuring a diverse selection of guest appearances from prominent First Nations leaders from the music, arts and culture sector.
 Deadly Voices from the House provides an important platform to discuss critical issues and explore the vibrancy and diversity of contemporary culture.

 A Possum Story